chandan110791/LinearRegressionAssignment/README.md

     - Perform test prediction and find how well those variables describe the bike demands
     - The output model explains demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.
 - What is the dataset that is being used?
+	- Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.
+ 	- A dataset is provided, with three columns named 'casual', 'registered', and 'cnt'.
+The variable 'casual' indicates the number casual users who have made a rental.
+The variable 'registered' on the other hand shows the total number of registered users who have made a booking on a given day.
+Finally, the 'cnt' variable indicates the total number of bike rentals, including both casual and registered.
+The model should be built taking this 'cnt' as the target variable.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->